Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 Once he got her loose from it, she was ordered to put it in her vault and leave it there.
 Probably with strong enough instructions that even after he disappeared she didn't dare retrieve it and give it another go.

-But if this is the case, he may have decided that this might be a way to get himself into the school for some useful mayhem, right under Dumbledore’s crooked nose.
+But if this is the case, that could be the point that he may have realized that this might be a way to get himself into the school, remotely, for some useful mayhem, right under Dumbledore’s crooked nose.
 (And possibly to eliminate Dumbledore at long-distance.)

-I’ll admit that I’d still prefer to reject the One Ring theory of Horcruxes, but if admitted, it does at least come bearing a housewarming gift.
+I’ll admit that I’d still prefer to reject the One Ring theory of Horcruxes, but if entertained, this one does at least come bearing a housewarming gift.

 I’m not sure I buy that Albus deliberately let his legacies to the trio pass through Ministry hands, but I suppose we’ll just have to accept that too.
 But, really, with both the Hogwarts Staff and the Order at his command, and knowing he was going to be dead by the end of the year, you would think he could have found some rather more trusted messenger.